needle-mirror/com.unity.game-foundation/Documentation~/Tutorials/18-GettingAndClaimingRewardsRuntime.md

 ## Getting and claiming a reward at runtime

-So far you have set up [Reward Definitions] by [creating a simple daily reward or progressive daily reward in your game], and seen how to use them with the Reward prefab in the [previous tutorial].
+So far you have set up [Reward Definitions] by [creating a simple daily reward or progressive daily reward in your game], and seen how to use them with the Progressive Reward Popup prefab in the [previous tutorial].
 However there may be times where you don't want to use the Reward prefab, and want to work directly with the Reward system.
 This tutorial will show you how to do that.